awslabs/aws-servicebroker-documentation/getting-started.md

 ```

-**Note**:  The `key` names in `stringData` section **MUST** be equal to the parameter name specified in the APB that it's configured to be used.
-If the names do not match (e.g. `aws_access_key` vs `aws-access-key`) the parameter values will NOT receive the secret.
+**Note**:  The named values (`aws_access_key` and `aws_secret_key`) in the snippet's `stringData` section **MUST** be equal to the parameter names inside of the AWS Service APB that you wish to receive the secret value.
+If the names do not match exactly, the parameter values will NOT receive the secret.

 Next, create the secret in the "`aws-service-broker`" namespace

 ```bash
 oc create -f my-secrets.yml -n aws-service-broker
 ```

-Run the command above for each of the secret files that you've created.
+You may create as many AWS Broker secrets as you like.
+Simply repeat these steps for each secret.

-You can verify that the secrets were created in the WebUI by visiting `resource → secrets` section of the `aws-service-broker` namespace.
+You can verify that the secrets were created in the OpenShift Web Console by visiting the `resource → secrets` section in the `aws-service-broker` namespace.

 Now, we want to configure our broker to _use_ the secret that we just created in "`my-secrets`" and configure them to be consumed by our APBs.